MicrosoftDocs/azure-databases-docs/articles/cosmos-db/provision-throughput-autoscale.md

 When configuring containers and databases with autoscale, you specify the maximum throughput `Tmax` required.
 Azure Cosmos DB scales the throughput `T` such `0.1*Tmax <= T <= Tmax`.
 For example, if you set the maximum throughput to 20,000 RU/s, the throughput scales between 2000 to 20,000 RU/s.
 Because scaling is automatic and instantaneous, at any point in time, you can consume up to the provisioned `Tmax` with no delay.

-Each hour, you're billed for the highest throughput `T` the system scaled to within the hour and the same highest throughput is applied across all paritions and regions.
-For dynamic autoscale enabled accounts, maximum RU/s utilized per hour for each region and partition is summed up to arrive at the hourly bill.
-With dynamic scaling, each partition and region scales independently providing cost optimizations.
+Each hour, you're billed for the highest throughput `T` the system scaled to within the hour.
+When dynamic scaling is enabled, scaling is determined by the RU/s usage on each physical partition and region.
+As each partition and region scale independently, this can lead to cost savings for non-uniform workloads, as unnecessary scale-ups are avoided.

 The entry point for autoscale maximum throughput `Tmax` starts at 1000 RU/s, which scales between 100 - 1000 RU/s.
 You can set `Tmax` in increments of 1000 RU/s and change the value at any time.